 It is estimated that by 2020, one million Australians will experience vision loss, with 100,000 becoming blind.
 Currently, only one in four people who need a Guide Dog has one.

 ABOUT THE READER’S DIGEST SURVEY: The Reader’s Digest Trusted Brands survey was independently conducted by Roy Morgan Research and included a cross-section of 2,450 Australian participants.
 The survey has been conducted annually for 18 years, with the charity category being included from 2013.

 MEDIA: Karen Hayes is available for interview.
 Please contact Georgia Harrison on 03 9268 7800 / 0423 617 372

 ABOUT GUIDE DOGS AUSTRALIA

 Guide Dogs Australia is the trading name of Royal Guide Dogs Australia which is the national organisation comprised of the state and territory based Guide Dogs organisations across Australia.
-Together these organisations are leading providers of both guide dogs and orientation and mobility services assisting Australians with vision impairment.
+Together these organisations are leading providers of both guide dogs and orientation and mobility services assisting Australians with blindness or low vision.
 Their services include Guide Dogs, mobility training with long canes and electronic travel devices such as talking GPS technology, to enable people with impaired vision to get around their communities independently.
 Visit www.guidedogsaustralia.com or call 1800 804 805.